In the administration of President Donald Trump, fifteen men and women are a part of the presidential line of succession.

-Donald Trump’s nominee for Commerce secretary is Wilbur Ross, an investor with a net worth of $2.9 billion and the founder of International Coal Group, a mining company.
+Donald Trump’s Commerce secretary is Wilbur Ross, an investor with a net worth of $2.9 billion and the founder of International Coal Group, a mining company.

 Ross is also a political donor and a supporter of Donald Trump, although he was registered as a Democrat until November 2016, according to the Palm Beach Post.

-Labor secretary is the 10th person in the line of succession.
+Labor secretary is the 11th person in the line of succession.
 This job oversees laws concerning labor unions and issues related to the workplace.
-The current U.S. secretary of Labor is Thomas Perez.

-Donald Trump’s nominee for Health and Human Services secretary is Tom Price, chair of the House Budget Committee and U.S. Representative from Georgia.
+The Trump administration’s Health and Human Services secretary is Tom Price, former former chair of the House Budget Committee and U.S. Representative from Georgia.
 He is also a critic of the Affordable Care Act.

 “Congressional Democrats and the Obama administration blatantly ignored the voices of the American people and rammed through a hyperpartisan piece of legislation that will have a disastrous effect on our nation’s health care system,” Price said after the Affordable Care Act was signed in 2010, according to The New York Times.

 Price has proposed his own legislation to replace Obamacare: the Empowering Patients First Act, which largely involves giving individuals tax credits to purchase private insurance.